pjoshi751/scratch/exercises/Sample.md

 Step:2 Whitelist the machine keys in server db
 Machine names and keys output from utility should be updated in server.

-use the below api to create/whitelist your machine curl -X POST "https://<HOSTNAME>/v1/masterdata/machine
+use the below api to create/whitelist your machine
+curl -X POST "https://<HOSTNAME>/v1/masterdata/machine

 NOTE :
--> Replace appropriate HOSTNAME in the above curl command -> In case trying to whitelist NON-TPM machine set publickey and signpublickey with same value.
+-> Replace appropriate HOSTNAME in the above curl command.
+-> In case trying to whitelist NON-TPM machine set publickey and signpublickey with same value.

-step3: Know your userId and required roles
+Step3: Know your userId and required roles
 Create the user in the keycloak.

 Map the user to same center as that of the machine that is created/whitelisted in Step2.